I. |

 conduct and obligations; trustworthy,

-financially or otherwise. |
+financially or otherwise

+VII.
 Teamwork-Work done by a number

 of associates, usually each doing a